Guinea-Bissau Civil War: Coup and civil war (1998–1999)

+PT-76, T-34-85 and T-54 tanks, with several knocked out.
+Panhard AML-90 armored cars were also employed by Senegalese troops.

 In the following days more than 3,000 foreign nationals were evacuated from the capital by ship to Senegal.
 An estimated further 200,000 residents of Bissau fled the city, prompting fears of a humanitarian disaster, with the hostilities preventing aid organizations from distributing emergency food and medical supplies to the refugees.
-Fighting continued into July, with many members of the Guinea-Bissau armed forces reportedly defecting to the side of the rebels.
+Fighting continued into July, with many members of the Guinea-Bissau armed forces reportedly defecting to the rebels.
+Portuguese marines were dispatched to occupy Bissau to both rescue Portuguese citizens and attempt to force a ceasefire.

-On 26 July, following mediation by a delegation from the Community of Portuguese Language Countries (CPLP), the government and the rebels agreed to implement a truce.
+On 26 July, following mediation by a delegation from the Community of Portuguese Language Countries (CPLP), the government and the rebels agreed to implement a truce enforced by the Portuguese, still occupying Bissau and other major urban centers.
 On 25 August, representatives of the government and the rebels met under the auspices of the CPLP and ECOWAS on Sal Island, Cape Verde, where an agreement was reached to transform the existing truce into a cease-fire.
 The accord provided for the reopening of the international airport and for the deployment of international forces to maintain and supervise the cease-fire.

 In September 1998, talks between the government and the rebels resumed in Abidjan, Côte d'Ivoire.
 The rebels demanded that all Senegalese and Guinean forces be withdrawn from the country as a precondition to a definitive peace agreement, which was rejected by the government.
 The rebels, in turn, rejected a proposal for the establishment by Senegal of a buffer zone within Guinea-Bissau territory along the border with Casamance.

 In October the rebels agreed to a government proposal for the creation of a demilitarized zone separating the opposing forces in the capital.
 Before the proposal could be formally endorsed, the cease-fire collapsed as fighting erupted in the capital and several other towns.
 On 20 October, the government imposed a nationwide curfew, and on the following day President Vieira declared a unilateral cease-fire.